Revelation 2 – 3

 2. “He that has the key of David”.
 He gave them to see that the government of the world will be given to Christ in the Millennium (see Eph.
 1:10)

-3. “He who opens, etc.” Understanding this key, God threw open the door (v.8) of the treasure house of the Scriptures to enjoy and keep: first prophecy, then the identity and hopes of the Church, the rapture, the activity of the Spirit, the individual standing of the believer, assembly order, etc.
+3. “He who opens, etc.” Understanding this key, God opened the door (v.8) of the treasure house of the scriptures for Philadelphia to enjoy and keep: first prophecy, then the identity and hopes of the Church, the rapture, the activity of the Spirit, the individual standing of the believer, assembly order, etc.

 1. A little power.
 Philadelphia was marked by having power, but only in small proportion.
-It is actually the same word as “power” in Acts 4:33 at the beginning of the Church period.
-It is the same power, just a smaller scale (little vs. great).
+It is actually the same word as “power” in Acts 4:33 at the beginning of the Church period, just a smaller scale (little vs. great).
 This is consistent with God’s ways.
 It is not His way to produce great power in a time of general ruin (Ezra 4:11-13).
-Likewise, it is not the Churches place to seek greatness in light of the collective failure that has come in.
+Likewise, it is not the church’s place to seek greatness in light of the collective failure that has come in.
 Nevertheless, they did have “a little strength”, and that strength was a result of communion (John 15:4-5).

 2. Kept His Word.
 The second thing that marked this assembly was that they “kept” the Word of Christ.
 The idea of keeping the Word is to treasure it (Luke 2:19).
 They were not merely hearers of the Word, they were doers (Jam.
 1:22, John 14:21-23).
 Notice that it is the ‘logos’ (word) here, as opposed to the ‘rhema’ (words).
 Read more… They kept the Word holistically.
-They did not pick and chose which parts to treasure and practice.
+They did not selectively choose only certain parts to treasure and practice.

 3. Did not Deny His Name.
 A name has the thought of character.
-They practically reflected the character of Christ to the world.
-It means honoring his name: in thought, in doctrine, in practice, in gathering, in discipline, etc.
+Philadelphia practically reflected the character of Christ to the world.
+It means honoring His name: in thought, in doctrine, in practice, in gathering, in discipline, etc.

 9 Behold, I make them of the synagogue of Satan who say that they are Jews, and are not, but lie; behold, I will cause that they shall come and shall do homage before thy feet, and shall know that “I” have loved thee. v.9 The Opposition.
-The same evil that was introduced in Smyrna (Rev. 2:9) rears its head to try to ruin the recovery.
+The same evil that was introduced in Smyrna (Rev. 2:9) rears its head to try to ruin the Philadelphian church.
 The synagogue of Satan are those who systematically try to Judaize the church.
-It was a “synagogue” in that is was a form of Judaism pressed on the church.
-But it was “of Satan” in that the Devil is behind it.
-They “say they are Jews”, inasmuch as these claimed to be exclusively the people of God.
+It was a “synagogue” in that is was a form of Judaism pressed on the church, but it was “of Satan” in that the Devil is behind it.
+They “say they are Jews” inasmuch as these claimed to be exclusively the people of God.
 The synagogue of Satan treated the Philadelphians as Nabal treated David (1 Sam.
 25:10).
-The synagogue of Satan rejected the Lord to keep their place and nation (see John 11:48).
-The clergy rejected the Philadelphians for the same reasons.
-As an encouragement, God will cause those who opposed the work in Philadelphia to recognize that they had God’s approval!
-It is not that the saints of God will be worshiped, but that the Lord will compel recognition of his faithful witnesses who are perhaps rejected now.
-He loves all his people, but will show it for these in the face of those who opposed them.
+The synagogue of Satan has always despised that which God recognizes on earth.
+The religious elite rejected the Lord to keep their place and nation (see John 11:48), and likewise they rejected the Philadelphians for similar reasons.
+As an encouragement, God will cause those who opposed the work in Philadelphia to recognize that they actually had God’s approval!
+It is not that the saints of God will be worshiped, but that the Lord will eventually compel recognition of His faithful witnesses who are presently rejected.
+He loves all His people, but will show it in a special way for these saints for the recognition of those who opposed them.

 10 Because thou hast kept the word of my patience, “I” also will keep thee out of the hour of trial, which is about to come upon the whole habitable world, to try them that dwell upon the earth. v.10 Encouragement.
 Those who live in expectation of Christ’s coming have fellowship with Him in His “patience” (2 Thess.
 3:5).
-They are encouraged that Christ would keep the from the “hour of trial”, which refers to the entire portfolio of judgment from the beginning of Daniel’s 70th week through the indignation.
+They are encouraged that Christ would keep them from the “hour of trial”, which refers to the entire portfolio of judgment from the beginning of Daniel’s 70th week through the indignation.
 It is a judgment that will come on the “whole habitable world”.
 None will escape.
-The only way to be exempted from the judgment is to be “kept out of” it, like Enoch was kept out of the flood through his translation.
-This is the first mention we have of “earth dwellers”; i.e. those who have rejected heaven in favor of earth.
+The only way to be exempt from the judgment is to be “kept out of” it, like Enoch was kept out of the flood, by way of translation (the Lord’s coming for His saints).
+This is the first mention we have of “earth dwellers”; i.e. those who have rejected heaven and chosen earth.
 This moral class of people is mentioned ten times in the book of Revelation (Rev. 3:10, 6:10, 8:13, 11:10, 13:8, 13:12, 13:14, 14:6, 17:2, 17:8).
 They have “received not the love of the truth” (2 Thess.
 2:8).

 11 I come quickly: hold fast what thou hast, that no one take thy crown. v.11 Exhortation.
 The beautiful words “I come quickly” point to the immanency of the Lord’s return.
-He will come for His own with joy, not a threat.
+He will come for His own with joy, not as a thief.
 The danger is to let slip on parts of the recovered truth; to not hold fast what we have.
 The crown is for those who do not give up that which God has committed to them, like those who carried the treasure safely across the wilderness (Ezra 8:24-34).
 Why would someone take our crown?
 Perhaps it is taking our crown in the sense they we won’t get it; i.e. those who oppose will try to prevent us from holding fast.
 Or perhaps, it could be the thoughts that if I am unfaithful, the Lord will raise up another to stand in my place, and in that sense another will take my crown.
-In either case, faithfulness is what is required on our part.
+In either case, it is an exhortation for individual faithfulness.

 1. “The name of my God”.
 A special enjoyment of fellowship with God.